 The Department of Medicine is committed to providing students with opportunities beyond the Medicine Core Clerkship experience, and has structured the Advanced Clerkship in Medicine to approximate the role of the intern such as taking overnight call, admitting patients and entering orders.

-Students will be assigned to the Osler Firms, Polk (Infectious Diseases) Service or General Medical Service.
+Students will be assigned to the Osler Firms or Polk (Infectious Diseases) Service.

 Successful completion of the Medicine Core Clerkship.